 Finding the source of an outbreak includes interviews with people sickened (and the parents of children sickened), microbiological testing to find the DNA patterns of E. coli bacteria, and analyzing company documents to trace back the implicated food products to the growers, processors and distributors.

-Minnesota Lawsuit for for E. coli and HUS from Romaine Lettuce
+E. coli and HUS